vmxdev/tkvdb/README.md

 In this case allocations of nodes in the tree becomes faster, but the size of the transaction becomes limited to a fixed value.
 Functions will return `TKVDB_ENOMEM` if you have reached a limit.

+## Multithreading

+`tkvdb` does not use any OS-dependent synchronization mechanisms.
+You must explicitly lock transaction update operations.

+However, on some CPU's (at least on x32/x64) we can guarantee that `tkvdb_put()` will never put the in-memory transaction in inconsistent state.
+Updates of tree are lock-free and atomic.
+You can use one writer and multiple readers without locks.
+But be careful with `tkvdb_rollback()` and `tkvdb_commit()` - there is no such guarantees for theese functions, reading from transaction while resetting it can lead to unpredicatable consequences.

 ## Compiling and running test